FOX61 Game of the Week: Bristol Central vs. Maloney

 Last week, both teams won their Division II West games at home.
 The Rams dominated Wethersfield 33-0; the Spartans defeated cross-town rival Bristol Eastern, 34-7.

-In last year’s matchup, the Spartans defeated the Rams 34-27 at Muzzy Field.
-The Spartans lead the head-to-head matchup 29-25-3.
+In last year's matchup, the Spartans defeated the Rams 34-27 at Muzzy Field.
+The Spartans lead the head-to-head matchup with a tally of 29-25-3.

-Complete game analysis will air on the FOX61 News at 11 Friday.
+Complete game analysis will air on the FOX61 News at 11 tonight.

 Each week will feature three premiere matchups, with the winner being our High School Football Patrol Game of the Week.